WBCE/wbce_tools/reset_admin_theme/README.md

-# Resetting the Admin Theme
+# WBCE - Reset Admin Theme
 As we will experiment quite a lot whith themes and templates it might be a good idea to add this little tool.

 ## Usage